AugustKinge01/Silver-Umbrella-Ventures/README.md

 ---

 ## 🌍 The Problem

-Urban communities in emerging markets face fragmented access to:
+There are over 70 million people in rural and peri-urban communities in Nigeria facing the problem of poor access to:
 - **Reliable internet connectivity** - expensive, unreliable infrastructure
 - **Quality workspaces** - limited affordable coworking options
 - **Gaming & entertainment** - no access to premium gaming experiences